0xff6a/clothing-website/README.md

 - DatabaseTable: mock database functionality
 - ObjectLoader: creates array of objects from flat file
 - Product: basic unit of data of the site
-- Shopping cart: holds selected products and calculates total price
+- ShoppingCart: holds selected products and calculates total price
 - Voucher: produces discounts when applied to a shopping cart
 - ClothingEStore: sinatra application